timmybytes/banquet/README.md

 ## Customizing

 Update site-wide variables and data from `src/components/Meta/SiteData`.
-Here’s the `SITE_DATA` object, where you can add your own branding/copy for things like link-sharing previews and meta tags:
+Here’s part of the `SITE_DATA` object, where you can add your own branding/copy for things like link-sharing previews and meta tags:

 ```tsx
 export const SITE_DATA = {